localstack/docs/content/en/user-guide/aws/pca/index.md

 The CA certificate can be retrieved at a later point using [`GetCertificateAuthorityCertificate`](https://docs.aws.amazon.com/privateca/latest/APIReference/API_GetCertificateAuthorityCertificate.html).
 In general, this operation returns both the certificate and the certificate chain.
 In this case however, only the certificate will be returned, because we used a single-level CA hierarchy and the certificate chain is null.
+For production setups, you must use a [multi-level CA hierarchy](https://docs.aws.amazon.com/privateca/latest/userguide/ca-hierarchy.html) for best security.

 ### Issue End-entity Certificates